 - The original application was approved in 2010.
 Since then, the developer has changed, the number of houses has changed, the acreage has changed, the number of schools has changed, the square footage of commercial space has changed.
 All of these changes are substantial.
 Boise Hunter Homes must use this old approval because The Ada County Planning and Zoning Commission has stated that were Boise Hunter Homes to apply as a new application, the project would be denied.
 Boise Hunter Homes's proposed development is different enough from the original application that it should be considered a new application, rather than an "amendment" to the original application.

 - Boise Hunter Homes touts a unique "farm-to-table" vision for their subdivision whilst destroying some of the best farmland we have in Ada County.
 Two organic farms in the area, Peaceful Belly Farm and Fiddler's Green Farm, both oppose the development.

 - The City of Boise has expressed objections to the original approval as well as this most recent amendment, stating that: “The Council continues to believe that development of this intensity should be limited to existing cities where infrastructure exists to accommodate this level of development."
 The City of Boise lists concerns about land use, transportation, and wastewater treatment.

 98% of food consumed in Idaho is not grown here.
-In order to change this unfortunate statistic, we need farmland.
+In order to change this statistic, we need farmland.
+The prime farmland found in the Dry Creek Valley is arguably the best farmland in Ada County.
 The Boise Co-op and the Boise Farmers Market both testified at the public hearing in opposition to this development.